janpeuker/awesome-tech-roles/README.md

 - [A comprehensive survey of Product Management](https://www.lennysnewsletter.com/p/product-management-survey) - Very deep research on different PM approaches per company by Lenny Rachitsky.
 - [A product managers' guide to API's](https://medium.com/swlh/a-product-managers-guide-to-apis-c5fffff0e5e0) - Not all products have an interactive UI, good overview on API's as product (see above Jeff Bezos' API Mandate and below Developer Experience).
 - [Being Glue](https://noidea.dog/glue) - Classic essay by Tanya Reilly on enabling collaboration in engineering (see above "Take jobs that make you grow").
-- [DWP Digital](https://dwpdigital.blog.gov.uk/2018/01/23/why-i-chose-a-business-analyst-career/) - (for comparison) Explains the Business Analyst role in a public service / government org.
+- [DWP Digital](https://dwpdigital.blog.gov.uk/2018/01/23/why-i-chose-a-business-analyst-career/) - (For Comparison) Explains the Business Analyst role in a public service / government org.
 - [Evolution of the Product Manager](https://queue.acm.org/detail.cfm?id=2683579) - Classic ACM research developing a curriculum and competency matrix for different types of PM's.
-- [GSA TBM Playbook](https://tech.gsa.gov/playbooks/tbm/) - (for comparison) Explains how to start Technology Business Management in a traditional org.
+- [GSA TBM Playbook](https://tech.gsa.gov/playbooks/tbm/) - (For Comparison) Explains how to start Technology Business Management in a traditional org.
 - [Hashicorp's culture](https://review.firstround.com/focus-on-your-first-10-systems-not-just-your-first-10-hires-this-chief-of-staff-shares-his-playbook#system-2-how-to-forge-a-company-culture-of-writing-and-decision-documentation#system-2-how-to-forge-a-company-culture-of-writing-and-decision-documentation) - Chief of Staff Kevin Fishner shows how systems, products and documentation fit together.
 - [Most Common Pitfalls of new Product Managers](https://www.lennysnewsletter.com/p/product-manager-pitfalls) - Nice list for product manager career starters in particular point 1 on the difference to project managers.
 - [Product Hunt PRD](https://uxpin.medium.com/how-to-write-a-painless-product-requirements-document-508ff6807b4a) - Product Hunt's simple and concise Product Requirements Document (PRD) is still a high bar.